 Clear cedar, as opposed to knotty cedar, is denser, harder and more resilient than its counterpart.
 It has outstanding strength with a fine, straight grain.
 Unlike many decking products, clear cedar also has a low rate of expansion and contraction.
 Take the expansion and contraction out of the equation, and a clear cedar deck will offer many more design options.

 Clear cedar, and most cedars for that matter, contain natural oils (Phenols).
-Therefore it resists moisture, decay and insects.
-While knotty cedar may be a good, less expensive alternative to clear cedar, knotty cedar is cut from younger trees and therefore hasn’t had the chance to fully develop these naturals oils.
+Therefore, it resists moisture, decay and insects.
+While knotty cedar may be a good, less expensive alternative to clear cedar, knotty cedar is cut from younger trees and, therefore, has yet to fully develop these natural oils.
 These oils give clear cedar longevity.
-Clear cedar can be left to the elements where it will maintain it’s durability but will take on a silvery grey appearance.
+Clear cedar can be left to the elements, where it will maintain its durability but will take on a silvery grey appearance.
 Likewise, you may choose to apply a finish that will preserve its rich colours.